Asian Squat vs Slav Squat: A Deep Dive Into Origins, Techniques, and Advantages

 In reference to the depth and type of squat, the Slav squat is technically another name for the Asian squat.

-How To Do The Asian Squat or Slav Squat
+How to Perform The Asian Squat vs Slav Squat

 The Asian squat and the Slav are almost similar in how they are performed with some minor differences in regards to foot placement.
 To do the Asian or Slav squat, one should: